rahmajerbi/Quadramind/Stream_Mining/Readme.md

 ## SBP_DBP_Forecasting.ipynb

-This Jupyter Notebook (`SBP_DBP_Forecasting.ipynb`) contains the code used for building the LSTM model for time series forecasting.
-It covers data preprocessing, model training, and evaluation for forecasting SBP and DBP values.

-## prediction_utils.py

-The `prediction_utils.py` file contains a modular utility function `predict_future` that predicts future values for SBP and DBP based on a trained model and input data.
+This Jupyter Notebook (`Multi_Step_SBP_DBP_Forecasting.ipynb`) contains the code used for building the forecasting model to predict the next 30 minutes of Systolic Blood Pressure (SBP) and Diastolic Blood Pressure (DBP) based on historical data.
+Using a Long Short-Term Memory (LSTM) neural network, the model leverages the past 10 minutes of blood pressure measurements to make accurate and timely predictions.

 ## forecasting_consumer_producer.ipynb